quicwg/multipath/draft-lmbdhk-quic-multipath.md

 the common number space, so that, for example, packet number N could be sent on one path and packet number N+1 on another.

 ACK frames report the numbers of packets that have been received so far, regardless of the path on which they have been received.
-That means the senders needs to maintain an association between previously sent packet numbers and the path over which these packets were sent.
+That means the senders needs to maintain an association between sent packet numbers and the path over which these packets were sent.
 This is necessary to implement per path congestion control.

+When a packet is acknowledged, the state of the congestion control MUST be updates for the path where the acknowledge packet was orginially sent.
-When a packet is newly acknowledged, the delay between the transmission of that packet and its first acknowledgement is used to update the RTT statistics for the sending path, and to update the state of the congestion control for that path.
+The RTT is calculated based on the delay between the transmission of that packet and its first acknowledgement (see Section {{compute-rtt}}) and is used to update the RTT statistics for the sending path.

-If one packet numer space is used for all paths, packet loss detection MUST be adapted to allow for different RTTs on different paths.
+Also loss detection MUST be adapted to allow for different RTTs on different paths.
 For example, timer computations should take into account the RTT of the path on which a packet was sent.
 Detections based on packet numbers shall compare a given packet number to the highest packet number received for that path.

-### Acknowledgement and Ranges
+### Sending Acknowledgements and Handling Ranges

 If senders decide to send packets on paths with different transmission delays, some packets will very likely be received out